 Yes, you can extend your stay to explore more of Papua New Guinea.
 These arrangements would need to be made by you and would be at your own cost.
 We are happy to discuss post-trek ideas with you.

 Kokoda Track Authority additional information

-The local Papua New Guinea Kokoda Track Authority (KTA) has published a very good information guide about the Kokoda Track it includes some important pre-departure information.
-It is worth reading before departing on your trek.
+The local Papua New Guinea Kokoda Track Authority (KTA) has published an excellent information guide about the Kokoda Track.
+It includes essential pre-departure information.
+It is worth reading before departing on your adventure.

 What is the accommodation like in Port Moresby?

 The accommodation in Port Moresby, Papua New Guinea is the luxury five-star Stanley Hotel and will be on a twin share accommodation basis.
 If you would like to book your own room, please let us know when you book, but there will be additional costs.
 If the group size is an odd number, there will be no additional cost if you end up in your own room.
 The hotel will have wifi and has excellent security.
 (Please note that meals, when you arrive in Papua New Guinea, are NOT included in the land costs.
 We generally find most people have eaten on en route, or are out exploring Port Moresby.
 A buffet breakfast will be provided in the morning before your trek though and a buffet dinner in the last night celebration and certificate presentation.